 TGaz Editor: Add the following paragraph to 9.6.7.48:

 The CFO parameter field in ISTA2RSTA LMR indicates the clock rate difference between ISTA and RSTA in units of 0.01 ppm.
 The CFO parameter field is a signed value of length 2 octets.
 In RSTA2ISTA LMR, the value of the CFO parameter field is reserved.

+The Received RSSI subfield indicates, in units of dBm, the received power at the RSTA/ISTA (i.e., averaged RSSI over all the antennas) of the corresponding NDP in an RSTA2ISTA or ISTA2RSTA LMR respectively.
+The received power at the RSTA/ISTA is calculated as ReceivedRSSI = –90 + 0.5×FVal, where FVal is the value of the Received RSSI field, except that the value 255 indicates that the RSTA/ISTA cannot report received RSSI.
+The corresponding NDP is the same as the one refered to by the ToA field in this Location Measurement Report frame (#2301).

 11.22.6.4.5 Transmission of a ranging NDP